-As a school counsellor you must be fully able to navigate your legal liabilities to ensure you always respond appropriately to student welfare concerns, family law disputes and privacy obligations—protecting both students and yourselves from legal risk.
+As a counsellor and educator you must be fully able to navigate your legal liabilities to ensure you always respond appropriately to student welfare concerns, family law disputes and privacy obligations—protecting both students and yourselves from legal risk.
 The School Counsellors’ Legal Risk Forum A is a must-attend for school counsellors, wellbeing staff and education leaders committed to safeguarding students while meeting legal responsibilities.
 Join legal and education experts to be guided through the complex legal landscape surrounding student welfare.
 From responding to child abuse disclosures and managing privacy obligations to navigating family law disputes and external placements, gain practical insights to act confidently and remain compliant.

 Teachers attending earn 7 Professional Development Hours